Lee Hee-ho: Personal life

 In 1962, Lee married Kim Dae-jung.

 Death

 In April 2019, Lee's oldest stepson, Kim Hong-il, a politician and former lawmaker, died at the age of 71.
 Lee was not informed of her son's death at time due to concerns about her own deteriorating health.

 On 10 June 2019, Lee died at Severance Hospital in Seoul, Korea.
 She was 96 years old.
-Spokesperson of Kim Dae Jung Peace Center which she chaired confirmed that she died of old age not due to cancer-related issues, ten years after her husband's death, Kim Dae-jung.
+A spokesperson of Kim Dae Jung Peace Center which she chaired confirmed that she died of old age rather than from her cancer, ten years after her husband's death, Kim Dae-jung.